pipelight/doc.pipelight/helpers/docker.md

 ];
 ```

-It's flexible but way too verbose compare to other deployment software.
+Pipelight is flexible but becomes way too verbose compare to other deployment software that implements specific plugins.
-This is where Typescript comes to the rescue.
+This is where Typescript comes to the rescue with docker helpers.
+It will write the needed commands based on a simple but greatly customizable container definition.

+## Basic usage

 You may want to import helpers from the official deno repository.